Kindlepreneur Book Description Generator [Blurb Formatting + AI]

 The original version of this book description generator just took your original book description, and gave you the code to make sure it was formatted correctly on Amazon, B&N, Kobo, or wherever you put it.

-But now we've converted it into a tool that will actually generate an entire book description for you!
+But now I am my team have converted it into a tool that will actually generate an entire book description for you!

-This new version of our book description generator utilizes ChatGPT's AI technology to produce a compelling and enticing description of your book based on your original book description.
+This new version of our book description generator utilizes ChatGPT's AI technology to produce a compelling and enticing description of your book based on your original book description or other keywords within it.

 Here's how it works: